usecannon/cannon/examples/foundry-artifacts/README.md

-# Cannon | Router Architecture Example
+# Cannon | Foundry Artifacts Example

-Minimal example for having a Cannon project with a [Router](https://github.com/Synthetixio/synthetix-router/blob/master/README.md) contract.
+Example showing how to import external artifacts from a foundry project.

 ### Getting Started